25338173702

 The best, most secure way to unblock forbidden websites is to use a VPN, a virtual private network that secures and encrypts your data.
 When using a VPN, you connect to a remote VPN server, and it then connects you to a website, hiding your real IP address and allowing you to bypass many restrictions on the sites you visit.
 And, if you notice performance lagging, there are ways to speed up your VPN.

 Avast SecureLine VPN lets you connect to dedicated streaming VPN servers in the United States and the UK, and works on Mac, Windows PC, Android, and iOS devices.
-Just note that installing software may not be an option if you’re using a public computer at school or in a library.
+However, installing any type of software may not be an option if you’re using a public computer at school or in a library.
 Below, we’ll show you how to use Avast SecureLine VPN, but the process of setting up a VPN to unblock websites is similar no matter which VPN you choose:

 1. Download and install Avast SecureLine VPN.